NatashaCC27/Udacity-DS-Project-1/README.md

 ## Project Status
 Project is: complete for the purpose of the nanodegree.
-The blog related to this code can be found here: [add blog link once ready].
+The blog related to this code can be found here: https://medium.com/@natashacottrell/a-glance-into-edinburghs-airbnb-scene-d8a6bef5cd45.

 ## Acknowledgements